-The OPT3006 measures the ambient light that illuminates the device.
+The OPT3007 measures the ambient light that illuminates the device.
 This device measures light with a spectral response very closely matched to the human eye, and with very good infrared rejection.

 Matching the sensor spectral response to that of the human eye response is vital because ambient light sensors are used to measure and help create ideal human lighting experiences.
 Strong rejection of infrared light, which a human does not see, is a crucial component of this matching.
-This matching makes the OPT3006 especially good for operation underneath windows that are visibly dark, but infrared transmissive.
+This matching makes the OPT3007 especially good for operation underneath windows that are visibly dark, but infrared transmissive.

-The OPT3006 is fully self-contained to measure the ambient light and report the result in lux digitally over the IC bus.
-The result can also be used to alert a system and interrupt a processor with the INT pin.
-The result can also be summarized with a programmable window comparison and communicated with the INT pin.
+The OPT3007 is fully self-contained to measure the ambient light and report the result in lux digitally over the IC bus.

-The OPT3006 can be configured into an automatic full-scale, range-setting mode that always selects the optimal full-scale range setting for the lighting conditions.
+The OPT3007 can be configured into an automatic full-scale, range-setting mode that always selects the optimal full-scale range setting for the lighting conditions.
 This mode frees the user from having to program their software for potential iterative cycles of measurement and readjustment of the full-scale range until optimal for any given measurement.
 The device can be commanded to operate continuously or in single-shot measurement modes.